Like any language, Rust also supports if, if else, if else conditional decisive statements.

 Rust simple if statements

-Simple if is a code block executes multiple statements if the conditional expression is true.
-The conditional expression always results in the bool type and the possible values - true and false only.
+Simple if is a code block that executes multiple statements if the conditional expression is true.
+The conditional-expression always evaluates to the bool type, the possible values - true and false only.
 Here is the syntax of a simple if statement.

 if conditional-expression {